Tilted sensitivity analysis in matched observational studies: Comparing the tilted and conventional sensitivity analyses through design sensitivity

-We consider the tilted sensitivity analysis with $w_{\Gamma i} = 1$ for all $i$, comparing the conventional sensitivity analysis to the unweighted version of the tilted sensitivity analysis; results extend naturally to weighted variants. $T_{\Gamma i}$ and $T_{i}-\mu_{\Gamma i}$, the observed statistic minus its worst-case expectation under the tilted and conventional approaches when (\ref{eq:sensmodel}) is assumed to hold at $\Gamma$, may be expressed using (\ref{eq:MGamma}) and (\ref{eq:AGamma}) as
+We consider the tilted sensitivity analysis with $w_{\Gamma i} = 1$ for all $i$; results extend naturally to weighted variants. $T_{\Gamma i}$ and $T_{i}-\mu_{\Gamma i}$, the observed statistic minus its worst-case expectation under the tilted and conventional approaches, when (\ref{eq:sensmodel}) is assumed to hold at $\Gamma$ may be expressed using (\ref{eq:MGamma}) and (\ref{eq:AGamma}) as